Mackaber/BlockyWL/Readme.md

 # BlockyWL: A CodeBlock interface for the Wolfram Language

-BlockyWL is a project based on Scratch-GUI
+BlockyWL is a project based on Scratch 3.0 to teach kids Functional Programming using Wolfram Language, developed as a POC during Wolfram Summer School 2019.

 ![BlockyWL](readme_assets/blockywl.png)